sap-tutorials/Tutorials/tutorials/abap-environment-maintain-bc-app/abap-environment-maintain-bc-app.md

 ---

 ## Prerequisites
-- You need an SAP BTP, ABAP environment [trial user](abap-environment-trial-onboarding) or a license.
+- You need an SAP BTP, ABAP environment license or a [trial user](abap-environment-trial-onboarding).
 - This is the third tutorial of group [Create a SAP Fiori based Table Maintenance app](group.abap-env-factory).
 You must complete the tutorials in the given order.
 - Install [ABAP Development Tools](https://tools.hana.ondemand.com/#abap).
 You can also follow **step 1** of this [tutorial](abap-install-adt) to install ADT.